natberr/Project_One/README.md

 Please review our full analysis in [our Jupyter Notebook](./Microsoft Movie Studio Project.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

-For any additional questions, please contact **Nat Berryman -nathaniel.berryman@gmail.com
+For any additional questions, please contact Nat Berryman - nathaniel.berryman@gmail.com

 ## Repository Structure